 American Cockroaches in Santa Fe and Albuquerque NM

-American cockroaches have the classic appearance many people think of when they think of roaches.
-They are nearly red in color with large antennae.
-They move very quickly, and at nearly 2 inches in length, can be a frightening sight to behold.
-They are often called water bugs or palmetto bugs.
+The American cockroach is known by many names—water bug or palmetto bug— as well as many unprintable expletives.
+It is the largest of the house-infesting cockroaches, measuring up to 2 1⁄8 inches long with fully developed reddish-brown wings.
 Despite its name, the American cockroach is not native to North America and was probably introduced via ships from Africa.
-It is currently found throughout the United States and is a frequent problem for New Mexico property owners.
-Adults can live up to one year and an adult female will produce an average of 150 offspring.
+It is currently found throughout the United States and is second only to the German cockroach in abundance.
+Adults can live up to one year and an adult female will produce an average of 150 young in her lifetime.

-American Cockroach Environment
+American Cockroach Habitat

-American cockroaches can be found both outside and inside.
-It is a common inhabitant of sewers, storm drainage systems, prisons, factories, hospitals, and hotels.
-The American cockroach is omnivorous and an opportunistic feeder, making it apt to live in many types of environments.
-American cockroaches prefer warm, damp environments and can often be found outdoors around drains, garbage bins, trees and wood piles.
-When these roaches venture inside homes in search of food, they often live in damp areas such as basements, garages, kitchens and bathrooms.
+In nature, the American cockroach is found in bat caves and hollow trees.
+In urban settings, it is a common inhabitant of sewers, storm drainage systems, prisons, factories, hospitals, and hotels.
+The American cockroach is omnivorous and an opportunistic feeder.
+It consumes decaying organic matter but is a scavenger and will eat almost anything.
+It prefers sweets but has also been observed eating paper, pet food, soap, hair, fruit, book bindings, cardboard boxes, cloth, and dead insects.
+American cockroaches prefer warm, damp environments and can often be found outdoors around drains, garbage bins, trees, and woodpiles.
+When these roaches venture inside homes in search of food, they often live in damp areas such as basements, garages, kitchens, and bathrooms.